GUIDE 2025

 Why is employee feedback important?

-With no feedback, communication holds no real significance.
-So, feedback is the primary component in communication as it allows the sender to analyze the message’s effect.
-In addition, it helps the sender ensure that the recipient has interpreted the message correctly.
+Without continuous feedback, communication loses its real significance.
+Feedback is the primary component of communication, as it allows the sender to analyze the message’s effect and ensure that the recipient has interpreted the message correctly.

 Feedback is a powerful, cost-effective method of assessing and developing people, teams, and organizations.
 Without transparent conversation or feedback, individuals are left in the dark about the impact of their actions and decisions on their organization and relationships.
 With feedback, they can get some self-insight.